TaylanUB/scheme-bytestructures/README.md

     (define uint8-v3
       (make-bytestructure-descriptor (list bsd:vector 3 uint8)))

-The `bsd:vector' variable holds the compound bytestructure descriptor type "vector."
+The `bsd:vector` variable holds the compound bytestructure descriptor type "vector."
 The constructor for this type takes a length and the description for the type of which we want a vector.
-We provided the existing `uint8' bytestructure descriptor, so we get a descriptor for uint8 vectors of length 3.
-In C terminology, a uint8_t[3].
-The following creates a uint8_t[3][5] descriptor:
+We provided the existing `uint8` bytestructure descriptor, so we get a descriptor for uint8 vectors of length 3.
+In C terminology, a `uint8_t[3]`.
+The following creates a `uint8_t[3][5]` descriptor:

     (define uint8-v3-v5
       (make-bytestructure-descriptor
         `(,bsd:vector 5 (,bsd:vector 3 ,uint8))))

-As does the following, using our previous `uint8-v3':
+As does the following, using our previous `uint8-v3`:

     (define uint8-v3-v5
       (make-bytestructure-descriptor